Chocklay History, Family Crest & Coats of Arms

 Checkley Hall is a small country house in the parish of Checkley cum Wrinehill, Cheshire.
 It was built in 1694 by the Delves family of Doddington.

 Early History of the Chocklay family

-Another 200 words (14 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Chocklay History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Chocklay research.
+Another 84 words (6 lines of text) covering the years 1190, 1281 and 1447 are included under the topic Early Chocklay History in all our PDF Extended History products and printed products wherever possible.

 Chocklay Spelling Variations

 It is only in the last few hundred years that the English language has been standardized.
 For that reason, Anglo-Norman surnames like Chocklay are characterized by many spelling variations.
 Scribes and monks in the Middle Ages spelled names they sounded, so it is common to find several variations that refer to a single person.
 As the English language changed and incorporated elements of other European languages such as Norman French and Latin, even literate people regularly changed the spelling of their names.
 The variations of the name Chocklay include Checkley, Checkleigh, Checklee, Checkly, Chackley, Chackly and many more.